alexia-nt/CRC-Algorithm/README.md

 # CRC-Algorithm
-CRC implementation code in Python.
+Implementation of the CRC algorithm in Python.